 BTCMarkets is an exchange where you place buy and sell orders for the amount of bitcoin you want to buy.
 They currently have a number of pairings like Bitcoin, Ethereum, Litecoin and Monero.

 They charge a 0.85% sliding commission which means the more you trade the lower the commission.
-Depositing funds is done through Poli where they charge you a $3.30 fee and a maximum deposit of $2,000.
+Depositing funds is done through Poli and Bpay.

 BTCMarkets seems to be the most popular with multiple trades happening every minute so you are not left there waiting for your buy order to be fulfilled (assuming you place a reasonable request).